10 Site Characterization

 Evaluation of the geologic and hydrogeologic framework associated with the site is critical, and sometimes that framework may need to be addressed on a regional basis, as the PFAS impacts may extend significant distances from the site.

-Geochemical parameters that may be pertinent to potential PFAS migration and possible remedies also require consideration during the investigation.
-The understanding of soil type (possibly including foc surface charge, exchange capacity, grain size, minerology, and water content) and groundwater chemistry (possibly including cation concentrations or the ionic strength of aqueous solutions, oxidation-reduction conditions, and pH) at the site is needed to assess transformation, partitioning (including desorption), and migration in groundwater or soil.
-These and other geochemical data can be used to assess the viability of PFAS remedy options should remediation be necessary.
-For example, the groundwater’s general chemistry, including cations, anions, total dissolved solids, and fouling parameters (for example, iron, manganese, hardness, biofoulants), as well as other organic compounds in groundwater, may have a significant impact on the selection, design, and implementation of potential groundwater remedies.
+The geologic and hydrogeologic investigation should define the hydrogeologic and geochemical parameters that are pertinent to PFAS migration and applicable to subsequent remedial actions.
+A thorough understanding of site soil types (for example, foc, bulk density, surface charge, anion and cation exchange capacity, grain size, minerology, and water content) and geochemistry (for example, ionic concentrations, ionic strength, dissolved oxygen, oxidation-reduction conditions, and pH) is needed to assess PFAS transformation, partitioning (including desorption), and migration in groundwater or soil.
+Hydrogeologic parameters such as groundwater recharge, hydraulic gradient, infiltration rate, permeability, hydraulic conductivity, and seepage velocity are vital components of the site investigation and help define the potential migration rate of PFAS.
+A thorough evaluation of the site hydrogeology will aid in evaluating and designing remedial alternatives.
+For example, the site geochemistry, including cations, anions, total dissolved solids, and fouling parameters (for example, iron, manganese, hardness, biochemical oxygen demand (BOD)), as well as other organic compounds in groundwater, may have a significant impact on the selection, design, and implementation of potential groundwater remedies.

 10.3.2 Nature of PFAS Sources

 The nature of primary and secondary PFAS sources at a site will largely determine the extent of PFAS contamination at the site.
 Multiple factors may contribute to the nature of PFAS sources at a site.
-Key factors related to secondary sources to consider in development of a work plan include:
+Key factors to consider in development of a work plan include:

-- Leaching from the vadose zone to the saturated zone: PFAS present in unsaturated soils are subject to downward leaching during precipitation or irrigation events that promote desorption of soil-bound contaminant mass (Sepulvado et al. 2011; Ahrens and Bundshuh 2014; Milinovic et al. 2015; Guo, Zeng, and Brusseau 2020).
+- Leaching from the vadose zone to the saturated zone: PFAS present in unsaturated soils due to retention mechanisms (for example, partitioning at the air/water interface and sorption to organic matter) are subject to downward leaching during precipitation or irrigation events (Section 5.2).

-- Back-diffusion: PFAS dissolved in groundwater that accumulated in lower permeability silt/clay layers below the water table may diffuse into the higher permeability zones due to changing relative concentrations (Section 5.3.1).
+- Matrix diffusion: PFAS dissolved in groundwater that diffuses from higher permeability zones and accumulates in lower permeability silt/clay layers below the water table and may diffuse back into the higher permeability zones due to changing relative concentrations (Section 5.3.1).

 - Desorption: PFAS resulting from desorption from solids in the vadose or saturated zones and resolubilizing in porewater or groundwater could occur when adsorption (that is, partitioning) is reversible (Milinovic et al. 2015); such desorption would have the effect of sustaining PFAS concentrations in porewater or groundwater.